Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 Do your best NOT to pile ripe pawpaw fruits on top of each other or put anything else on top of them.
 Doing so will cause the fruit to bruise and turn bad faster.

 Keep this in mind when foraging the fruit as well – a ripe pawpaw can turn to mush if stacked deeply in a backpack during a hike.
 Yes, we know this from experience!

 When gardening or foraging, we sometimes have what we refer to as a “good problem.”
 A huge haul of food that we can’t possibly eat before it goes bad.

 For instance, we recently came back from a hike with 25 pounds of pawpaws from a prime foraging spot.
-With pawpaw trees at home to add to the haul, we have to process much of the fruit for later use because despite our best efforts, there’s no way we can eat it all fresh.
+With pawpaw trees at home to add to the haul, we have to process much of the fruit for later use because there’s no way we can eat it all fresh.